dataset-ninja/open-plant-phenotyping-database/README.md

-# Open Plant Phenotyping Database
+# OPPD: Open Plant Phenotyping Database

-The Open Plant Phenotyping Database [OPPD] is a public dataset for visual recognition tasks on images of plant seedlings.
+OPPD is a dataset for object detection task tasks.